matrix-org/matrix-spec-proposals/proposals/4013-poll-history-cache.md

-# MSC4013: Poll History cache
+# MSC4013: Poll history cache

-The purpose of this MSC is to allow clients to quickly fetch all the polls in a given room (aka “Poll History”).
+The purpose of this MSC is to allow clients to quickly fetch all the polls in a given room (aka “Poll history”).

 ## Problem